elan-ev/tobira-auth-callback-service/README.md

 At this point we have a python virtual environment with all project dependencies installed.
 From here you can start develop the customizations for your institution.
-To run the project during development you can use a shell script `sh scripts/run.sh` or use python wrapper directly `PYTHONPATH=src python src/main.py`.
+To run the project during development you can use a shell script `scripts/run.sh` or use python wrapper directly `PYTHONPATH=src python src/main.py`.
 You may want to set some environment variables.
 They are listed and documented [here](src/tobiraauth/conf/tobira-auth.env).